censorship-no/ceno-docs/README.md

   - The availability of web content (especially under censorship conditions) may vary widely with factors like web site configuration, network capacity, and the presence, connectivity and browsing behavior of other CENO users.
 The behavior of the mechanisms currently used to share content between users may be erratic.
   - The application may use substantial device resources like network traffic, disk space and battery power.
-  - The application may experience hangs or crashes.
   - Last but not least, **CENO is not an anonymity tool**: information about your browsing might be leaked to other CENO users, as well as the fact that your application is providing particular web content to others.
 Content accessed with the application may stay in storage in clear text for some time (continue reading for more information on this).
 Other security or privacy-affecting issues might exist.

 We recommend that you use this tool in controlled environments and **only assume reasonable risks**.  eQualitie and its associates decline any legal responsibility derived from the use of this software.